grouse/leary_gh/README.md

 1. Install appropriate graphics drivers that support Vulkan
-1. Install the Vulkan SDK (https://www.lunarg.com/vulkan-sdk) and create a new environment variable namedVULKAN_LOCATION and point it to the root of the SDK installation
+1. Install the Vulkan SDK (https://www.lunarg.com/vulkan-sdk) and create a new environment variable named VULKAN_LOCATION and point it to the root of the SDK installation
 1. Install glslang (https://github.com/KhronosGroup/glslang) and make its glslangValidator binary available in your PATH